selimslab/selimslab.github.io/_NOTES/practical-skills/a-good-life.md

 - Solve it at the root
 - Focus on the important few
 - Do one thing at a time
+- Don't do anything reluctantly, nor without due examination
 - Do it with all your heart
-- Don't do anything reluctantly
 - Worry less, act more
 - Good is better than perfect